Banner moment: Chicago Cubs finally raise championship flag | FOX Sports

 There are also food trucks and concession stands, chairs and tables and benches.
 There’s a big lawn, too.

 It’s a big change from a few years ago, when all that was there was a parking lot.
 The field has a different look, too, with the bullpens now underneath the outfield bleachers and no longer along the foul lines.
-Instead, there are new premium seats along the foul lines.
+In their place are new premium seats.

 The pregame celebration was as emotional and loud as anyone would have expected, after more than a century of frustration.
 Fans cheered former catcher David Ross when he was shown live on the left-field videoboard on ”Dancing With The Stars” performing to his old walk-up song ”Forever Young,” an unexpected bonus during the delay.
 The Cubs then posted the phone number to vote for him.